How To Remove Hard Water Spots

 Wash the car thoroughly.
 This will remove road grime and dust on your car.
 It will also help eliminate some of the minerals responsible for the hard water spots.
 As always, wash in a shaded location - never in direct sunlight.
 While the products we are going to use are completely safe to use, heat from a hot surface or direct sunlight can turn something harmless like car soap into an amplified cleaner which can yield unknown results.
 So while vinegar is completely safe to use on your car's surface, using it in hot sun should be avoided.
 Now dry the car completely.
 Read how to correctly wash and dry your car.

-Mix 1 part regular white vinegar with 1 part distilled water.
+Mix 1 part regular white vinegar with 1 part distilled water (soft water is good too).
 It's better not to use regular tap water which contains minerals.
 Apply the vinegar/water solution with a spray bottle on to the affected paint finish.
 Allow mixture to work for up to 10 minutes.
 The acid in the vinegar will help loosen the hard water minerals embedded in the paint.
-This is similar to running your coffee maker with vinegar to remove the build up of hard water.
+This is similar to running your coffee maker with vinegar to remove the build up of hard water minerals that accumulate.

 After allowing to work for 10 minutes, wash and dry the car again to remove the water/vinegar solution.
 The minerals from the hard water will be gone at this point but you may still notice the rings.
 If so, go on to the next step.